Spud Dick Named One of Four Gagliardi Finalists and Earns Top Vote from Fans

 The national winner will be announced on Tuesday, December 15, and the recipient will be presented with the trophy on Thursday evening, December 17, at the Salem Civic Center in Salem, Va., as part of the festivities leading up to the Division III National Championship game played in Salem on Saturday, December 19.

-The Gagliardi winner is selected by a 35-member national selection committee comprised of coaches, sports writers, community leaders and former Division III student-athletes enshrined in the National Collegiate Football Hall of Fame.
+The Gagliardi winner is selected by a 35-member national selection committee composed of coaches, sports writers, community leaders and former Division III student-athletes enshrined in the National Collegiate Football Hall of Fame.
 Dick was the top vote-getter in the third year of online voting and that vote joined the 35 committee votes.

 Dick led DePauw to its third Southern Collegiate Athletic Conference title in school history and the program's first-ever NCAA Division III Championship appearance.
 He finished his career as the Southern Collegiate Athletic Conference's all-time passing leader with 9,312 career passing yards.